View All 1916 Standing Liberty Quarter

 Description

 The 1916 Standing Liberty Quarter is a quarter produced at the Philadelphia Mint as part of the Standing Liberty Quarters 1916-1930 series.
-The U.S. Mint produced 52,000 examples.
-The obverse features Liberty standing in a gateway between two walls, holding an olive branch and a shield, while the reverse displays an eagle in flight.
-Designed by Hermon A. Mac Neil.
+With a mintage of 52,000, this is an extremely rare issue.
+The obverse features Liberty standing in a gateway between two walls, holding an olive branch and a shield and the reverse displays an eagle in flight.
+Only 52,000 struck — the key date and one of the most desirable 20th-century U.S. coins.
+Estimated market value ranges from $4.1K to $19K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 6.3 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5704.
-Hermon MacNeil's Standing Liberty Quarter replaced the Barber design in 1916.
-The 1916 Standing Liberty Quarter (mintage 52,000) is one of the most desirable 20th-century coins.
-Full Head (FH) designation specimens command substantial premiums.

 External References